 Upon completion of the Master of Science in Human Services, the graduate will be able to:

 - Demonstrate knowledge and skills in counseling individuals and groups, which can be applied in private settings, church settings, and/or other human service settings.

 - Present evidence of possession of knowledge and skills appropriate for employment in the human services field.

 - Demonstrate effective communication and leadership skills.

-- Evaluate and interpret research data and reports.
+- Evaluate and interpret research data.

 Time Normally Required to Complete the Program

 The Master of Science in Human Services may be completed in 4 semesters.
 A student may take courses on a part-time or full-time basis.

 Graduation Requirements for the Master of Science in Human Services